tarantool/doc/doc/reference/configuration/cfg_snapshot_daemon.rst

     with calculating how much disk space to allocate for a partition containing WAL files.

-    For example, suppose
-    :ref:`checkpoint_interval <cfg_checkpoint_daemon-checkpoint_interval>`
-    = 2 and
-    :ref:`checkpoint_count <cfg_checkpoint_daemon-checkpoint_count>`
-    = 5
-    and the average amount that Tarantool writes between each checkpoint interval = 1 GB.
-    Then one could calculate that the necessary amount is (2*5*1) 10GB.
-    But this calculation would be wrong if, instead of writing 1 GB during one checkpoint interval,
-    Tarantool encounters an unusual spike and tries to write 11 GB, causing an operating-system ENOSPC ("no space") error.
-    By setting ``checkpoint_wal_threshold`` to a lower value, say 9 GB, an administrator could prevent the error.

     | Type: integer
     | Default: 10^18 (a large number so in effect there is no limit by default)
     | Environment variable: TT_CHECKPOINT_WAL_THRESHOLD